abawwad1/ROBO-autonomous-surveillance-robot/README.md

 * Monitor the robot's movement using an IMU to detect stuck conditions.
 * Integrate Arduino and Raspberry Pi for low-level control and high-level processing.

-##🧠 System Architecture and Components
+## 🧠 System Architecture and Components

 The autonomous surveillance robot is designed as an integrated system consisting of several functional groups.
 Each group is responsible for a specific task such as sensing, processing, movement, monitoring or power supply

-## 🧠 System Architecture

-The robot is built around two main processing units: a Raspberry Pi 4 and an Arduino Uno.
-Each controller is responsible for a different level of the system.

 ### Sensing
 #### Ultrasonic Sensors